akgupta2002D/SecondBrain/main_second_brain_src/docs/source/index.rst

 Second Brain Project
 ================================

 Welcome to the documentation for the Second Brain project, a comprehensive Django-based application aimed at enhancing personal productivity and well-being.
 Inspired by the "Second Brain" concept, this project serves as a digital platform to manage various aspects of life.
+It also serves as a space for me to display other projects and utilities I build overtime.

 Overview
 --------